HarryHagelberg404/code-trial-fnox/INSTALL.md

   - docker installed.
   - network access (for pulling the docker image and installing dependencies).

-# Database: docker run --name myDatabase -p 5432:5432 -e POSTGRES_PASSWORD=mysecretpassword postgres

-docker build -t database ./where dockerfile is docker run -d --name db-container -p 5432:5432 database

 ## Frontend

 - Open up a terminal and change directory to "code-trial-fnox/frontend".
 - Type: "npm install" in the terminal.
 - Type: "npm start" in the terminal.

 The frontend should now be started and a web application should now be displayed.

 ## Database